-- We will ask you to fill in a mandatory feedback survey to tell us how your placement went.
-This is super important and if you don't do it we will bug you relentlessly about it! - Filling out this feedback survey is an expectation as outlined in our Young Talent Code of Conduct. - If we do not hear from you in a timely manner, you may risk suspension from accessing any Arts Emergency benefits. - Ask your lead contact if you can use them for a reference . - Ask your lead contact for advice on your next steps. - Send the organisation one thank you email after the placement has ended. - Adapt your experience for your CV and future personal statements or cover letters. - There are some great examples in this CV and personal statement resource. - Canva is a good place to make sleek looking CVs for free.
+- We will ask you to fill in a reflection report.
+This is super important and if you don't do it we will bug you relentlessly about it! - Ask your lead contact if you can use them for a reference. - Ask your lead contact for advice on your next steps. - Send the organisation one thank you email after the placement has ended. - Adapt your experience for your CV and future personal statements or cover letters. - There are some great examples in this CV and personal statement resource. - o Canva is a good place to make sleek looking CVs for free.